 Rainy day blues?
-Weather at the extremes?
+Weather not cooperating?
 Need to stick to a budget and stay in?
-Whether you are looking for simple games for kids or full scale activities for groups, it’s easy to save the day, bust boredom and have fun with this list of screen-free indoor games for kids of all ages!
+Bust boredom any day of the year with this huge list of fun indoor games for kids — whether you’re looking for simple games for kids or full scale indoor activities for groups.
 What indoor games did your family love to play growing up, and what indoor games do you play now with your kids?
-Did you learn some great games for kids at school?
-Let us know in the comments so we can share them!
+Let us know your favorite games to play in the comments so we can share them!

-If you stick with us, this list of indoor activities has been categorized into age appropriate groups at the end of the article (fun games for preschoolers up through teens).
-Or you can use the quick links below to skip to the lists.
+Stick with us to the end of the list for indoor games categorized by age.
 As always, these games and activities for kids can truly be enjoyed by anyone who is ready and willing to have fun.
+You’ll find:

 – BALLOON GAMES –

 Keep the Balloon Up

 This may be the most absurdly simple of all the indoor games with friends – blow up some balloons, tell the kids to keep the balloons from touching the floor, and get the party started!
-This is admittedly one of those kids physical games that can get a little rambunctious indoors, so move the breakables out of the way.
-Buy It: 500 pack multi colored balloons.
+Admittedly this can be one of those games that can get a little rambunctious indoors, so move the breakables out of the way.

-Balloon tennis or balloon volleyball: String up a divider as a net and see how many times they can volley the balloon over the net without it touching the ground.
-Fly swatters, plastic spatulas or wooden spoons could work well for the tennis game, but they aren’t absolutely necessary.
+String up a divider as a net and see how many times they can volley the balloon over the net without it touching the ground.
+Fly swatters, plastic spatulas or a wooden spoon could work well for the tennis game, but they aren’t absolutely necessary.
 (This works best with only two children playing for safety reasons.)

 – SENSORY & SORTING FUN GAMES –